rccordell/feeling-responsive/pages/schedule.md

 + Stephen Fry, [*The Machine That Made Us*](http://www.veoh.com/watch/v18714625RMJnrG8x) (This video is about 1 hour long; plan accordingly!)

+Read:

++ Ann Blair, "Introduction" from *Too Much To Know*

 Optional, but quite useful:

 + ["Letterpress Printing"](https://youtu.be/AHrLIVeH1KM)
 + ["How to Use a Composing Stick"](https://youtu.be/AHrLIVeH1KM)

-## Tuesday, February 13: The Business of Print
+## Friday, February 9: The Business of Print

 {% include alert info='Lab 5b: Planning Your Print Project' %}